top of page

 "Kill meeeee"

-My person favorite kit is the Jitterbug.
+My personal favorite kit is the Jitterbug.
 The first prototype was assembled by Emma out of perfboard and garbage we had lying around the office.
 It has two LEDs for eyes, a battery and a vibration motor.
 At the flick of a switch, it lights up with life and skitters off on an adventure.

 Emma doesn't love it when I describe her original prototype as a "monstrosity" but it did need a little polishing before we could sell it.
 I googled some pictures of insects and let the components drive the shape and size of the board until we had the little guy below - somewhere between an ant and a European honeybee.